zulip/zulip/docs/contributing/code-style.md

 -   For string formatting, use `x % (y,)` rather than `x % y`, to avoid ambiguity if `y` happens to be a tuple.

-### Tests

-All significant new features should come with tests.
-See testing.

 ### Third party code

 See [our docs on dependencies](../subsystems/dependencies.md) for discussion of